Catchers and home plate go hand-in-hand. They do their work on and around the plate and depend on it to do their job successfully.

 Home Plate Size in Baseball

-Home plate should be flat and made out of white rubber, and the top two corners of the plate should be beveled.
+A baseball home plate should be flat and made out of white rubber, and the top two corners of the plate should be beveled, or sloped downward.

 These standards come from section 2.02 of the MLB rulebook.